Search

 India has 22 operational nuclear reactors, with ambitious plans to expand capacity further.
 Find out where all Indian nuclear sites are located.

-Map of German Nuclear Sites
+Map of Hungarian Nuclear Sites